 Our emotions and motivations have profound influences on our thoughts and actions.
-In the MAC lab, we seek to characterize the psychological and neural mechanisms by which these influences take effect on cognition, with a particular focus on cognitive control and long-term memory.
+In the MAC lab, we seek to characterize the psychological and neurobiological mechanisms by which these influences take effect on cognition, with a particular focus on cognitive control and episodic memory.
 In our studies, we have investigated cognitive control and memory processes separately as well as in interaction with one another, taking the view that these processes interact and work in concert to support adaptive human behavior.

 We use a variety of tools and methods to investigate our research questions, including cognitive tasks, psychophysiological measures, pupillometry, functional neuroimaging (fMRI), video analysis of behavior, individual differences measures, and survey measures.
+Our research is supported by the National Institute of Mental Health (NIMH).

 How does motivation adaptively shape cognition?